timfayz/elementcss/README.md

 **Please, do not read the text below.
 Readme under heavy development.**

 # Element - CSS/GUI framework
-<sub>First of all, I'm sorry for the language mistakes I've made - I'm from Russia.</sub>
+<sub>I'm sorry for the language mistakes I've made - I'm from Russia.</sub>

 ##Preface
 Element is based on [SCSS](sass-lang.com) preprocessor.
 If you use plain CSS to make your styles, you will love preprocessors, particularly SCSS.